 The following qualitative and quantitative factors are considered by the Board in evaluating risk appetite:

 - risk-return profile of the current investment portfolio;

 - availability of cash resources and other liquid (available-for-sale) assets;

 - financial ratios relevant to measuring performance, including inter alia:

-- return on IAV relative to comparable risk investments
+- return on INAV relative to comparable risk investments

 - dividend policy;